judielaine/Clowderwood/Climate/index.md

 ### Pollen.com

 On 2022-02-26 created a filter for my email to copy all pollen.com emails into a folder.
-I'll stop transcribing the data as i have for a year or so and will plan to datamine the email collection in the future.
+I'll stop transcribing the data as i have for a year or so and will plan to data mine the email collection in the future.

 ### 2020 Rain gauge and Cocorhas